SECONDARY SCHOOL

 Following the ethos of the IB, we teach young people to look at the world around them and consider how they can become positive, active contributors to society.

-Throughout our school, we focus on fostering shared values, such as communication, open-mindedness, reflection, and thoughtfulness.
+Throughout our secondary school, we focus on fostering shared values, such as communication, open-mindedness, reflection, and thoughtfulness.
 Our objective is to instill in our students a sense of responsibility to our community and to the greater world around them.
 While no one knows exactly what the future will bring, we can be confident that our students and alumni, as caring and mature global citizens, will be working hard to shape and brighten our common future.

 Holistic Approach